 1. Update myIDP tool:

-As you may know I am a huge fan of the myIDP tool.
-I enjoy staying organized, reevaluating and updating my goals and the myIDP tools helps me do that.
-When you update the myIDP tool you will be able to see what things you need to talk to a mentor about and what things you can solve by self-mentoring.
+The myIDP tool helps you stay organized, reevaluate and update your goals.
+When you update the myIDP tool you will be able to see what things you need to talk to a mentor about and what things you need to reflect on before making the next move.

 2. Use your resources:

 There are many resources available and many of them are free.
 Use the internet as a resource to find what you want in a mentor.
-Find articles (Levo League), blogs (The Thesis Whisperer, Science Mentor and Tenure, She Wrote) and people (Dr. Amy Freeman, Dr. Monica Cox and Dr. Renetta Tull) that are doing what you would like to do.
+Find articles, blogs, like The Thesis Whisperer and Tenure, She Wrote) and people (Dr. Amy Freeman, Dr. Monica Cox and Dr. Renetta Tull) who are doing what you would like to do.
 This is a great way to find out what career pathways you want to explore.
-If you want a more hands-on approach check out my recommend books on my useful book list and seasonal reading lists.
+If you are looking for a good book check out my recommended books on my useful book list and seasonal reading lists.

 3. Remember your role:

 When you self-mentor you are playing a double role.
 You are a mentor and you are a mentee.
 Think about the strong points you want in a mentor and focus on using these points as a way to self-mentor.
 This will help you be a better mentor to others and help you find the right mentor.
 Continue reading Self-Mentoring and Understanding What you Want in a Mentor